bill-richards/examples-design-patterns/IteratorImplementation/README.md

     void Reset();
 }
 ```
 You might recognize this interface, after all it is pretty much what the .net BCL provides with `IEnumerator`: so why then, would we want to roll out our own?
-(I'll get to that later).
+(I'll discuss that later in the [Benchmarks](../Benchmarks/README.md) project).

 It is not essential to provide an interface when implementing the Iterator pattern.